-Yasmine Kirollos is an associate in Conroy Simberg’s Fort Myers office and practices in a wide range of areas including general liability & casualty, automobile litigation, premises liability, insurance coverage, bad faith & extra contractual litigation, first party property and coverage, subrogation, construction litigation and professional liability.
+Yasmine Kirollos is a partner in Conroy Simberg’s Fort Myers office and practices in a wide range of areas including general liability & casualty, automobile litigation, premises liability, insurance coverage, bad faith & extra contractual litigation, first party property and coverage, subrogation, construction litigation and professional liability.
 Prior to joining the firm, Yasmine practiced insurance defense and coverage in Cleveland, Ohio.

 Yasmine earned a juris doctor, cum laude, from Michigan State University College of Law where she served as Editor-in-Chief of the Michigan State University Journal of Medicine and Law and was a member of the Trial Practice Institute.

 - U.S. District Court, Northern District of Ohio, 2012

 - U.S. District Court, Middle District of Florida, 2014

 - Michigan State University College of Law, Juris Doctorate, cum laude, 2011

 - "Premises Liability Update," Co-Presenter, Conroy Simberg Webinar, April 2019

 - Karen Jones v.
 Freedland Moore, Inc. d/b/a Harbor Nissan

 Obtained a defense verdict in a premises liability case tried over 4 days in Charlotte County, Florida.
 Plaintiff alleged that the dealership allowed a dangerous condition consisting of an unidentified liquid to exist in the service area where customers would routinely drop off their vehicles for service.
 Defendant contended that it had a well-established set of policies and procedures in place for patrolling, inspecting, and maintaining the service area free and clear of any potential slip or trip hazards.
 The jury deliberated for less than 90 minutes before rendering its verdict of no liability against the Defendant.